-Director's name or company name Brief description Martín San Vicente, Ignacio The Board of Directors of GAMESA., in its meeting on June 22, 2016, unanimously agreed, after a favorable report from the Appointment Committee, to re-elect Mr. Ignacio Martín San Vicente as Chairman and CEO of the Company delegating all powers to him which, according to the law and the by-laws correspond to the Board of Directors, except those which cannot be delegated by the law and by-laws, an appointment which was accepted by Mr. Martín San Vicente in the same act.
+Director's name or company name Brief description Tacke, Markus The Board of Directors of SIEMENS GAMESA, in its meeting held on June 20, 2017, unanimously agreed, following a favorable report from the Appointments and Remunerations Committee, to re-elect Mr. Markus Tacke as CEO of the Company delegating in his favor all powers which, according to the law and the By-laws correspond to the Board of Directors, except those which cannot be delegated pursuant the law and the By-laws, an appointment which was accepted by Mr. Tacke in the same act.